myriam-gonidec/profile/README.md

-## Hi, I'm Myriam! <br/><a href="https://www.linkedin.com/in/myriam-gonidec-chin-26a0464/">IT Program Manager (PMP Certified) | Transitioning to Data & Business Analyst for Marketing, Sales, Supply & Finance </a>
+## Hi👋, I'm Myriam! <br/><a href="https://www.linkedin.com/in/myriam-gonidec-chin-26a0464/">IT Program Manager (PMP Certified) | Transitioning to Data & Business Analyst for Marketing, Sales, Supply & Finance </a>

 ## 😄 About me
 With extensive experience managing multicultural teams, I am seeking new challenges in Chicago (US) in Data analysis and AI solutions.
 Currently completing my Data Analyst certification with OpenClassrooms (May 2025), I am focused on building hands-on expertise to become an effective leader in data-driven initiatives